 'Nothing,' he replied.

 'Oh really, what did he write?'
 I asked.
+I was genuinely curious.

 'Well, just bits really, not much.
 But he was around at that time, and he was into Ginsberg and stuff.'